Welcome to the home of Berkeley Isshinryu, a dojo serving San Francisco Bay Area students of Isshin-ryu Karate.

 Our style is similar to other forms of Japanese karate in its focus on simple punches and kicks as a primary mode of practice and self-defense.
 It is unique among karate styles for its preference for straight movements and a vertical fist.
 Our stances and movements draw on the alignments of the Chinese internal martial arts.

-Our workout spaces are located in the Sawtooth Building at 2525 8th St. in Berkeley, just south of Dwight Way (
+Our workout spaces are located in the Sawtooth Building at 2525 8th St. in Berkeley, just south of Dwight Way (click here for a map of the location).
+Parking is available on the street.

-second double doors you encounter as you head south from Dwight Way.
+Mondays we meet in Spring/Fall Studio.
+To get to Spring/Fall Studio, go through the second double doors you encounter as you head south from Dwight Way.
 Head to the back of the entryway and Spring/Fall is on your left.

-first double doors you encounter as you head south from Dwight Way.
+Wednesdays we meet in Wildcat Studio.
+To get to Wildcat Studio, go through the first double doors you encounter as you head south from Dwight Way.
 Head to the back of the entryway and Wildcat Studio is on your right.

 We welcome adult students of all ages, body types, and levels of (in)experience.
 Classes at our dojo are always small, allowing for detailed and personalized instruction for each student.